1930 English Greyhound Derby: Distances

-Review
+Competition summary

 The first round got underway on Saturday 7 June and Mick the Miller won his first round at odds of 100-8 on, defeating the field in his heat by 15 lengths in a time of 30.14.
 The Manchester hope O'Brazil claimed victory, as did another greyhound called Deemster who won a heat in a faster time than Mick the Miller (29.90).
 Mick the Miller's brother Macoma also won a heat.

-During the second round Mick the Milelr was a little disappointing only claiming victory by one and a half lengths from the 1929 Irish Greyhound Derby winner Jack Bob in 30.59.
-Deemster, although strong favourite for his second round heat, sadly broke a hock and his anticipated challenge to Mick the Miller was over.
+During the second round Mick the Miller claimed victory by one and a half lengths from the 1929 Irish Greyhound Derby winner Jack Bob in 30.59.
+Deemster, although strong favourite for his second round heat, broke a hock and his anticipated challenge to Mick the Miller was over.
 Macoma also failed to progress any further.

-Jack Bob claimed his semi-final and Mick the Miller won his, despite a serious challenge all the way round from Dresden and the 1928 unofficial Irish Greyhound Derby champion Tipperary Hills.
+Jack Bob claimed his semi-final and Mick the Miller won his, despite a challenge throughout from Dresden and the 1928 unofficial Irish Greyhound Derby champion Tipperary Hills.
 The third semi-final was won by Mick McGee.

-Mick the Miller was made the 9/4 on favourite in the final despite a line-up that included Jack Bob and leading bitch called Bradshaw Fold, who held the world record for 550 and 700 yards.
+Mick the Miller was made the 9/4 'on' favourite in the final despite a line-up that included Jack Bob and the leading bitch in Britain at the time called Bradshaw Fold, who held the world record for 550 and 700 yards.
 Also featuring was So Green, the Puppy Derby and Trafalgar Cup champion.
-A derby roar by an attendance in excess of 50,000 took place as the hare was in motion, the roar would become a traditional feature of future events.
-Mick the Miller using the advantage of the red jacket (trap one), led early and won comfortably by three lengths.
-He had sealed his place in history by achieving a second Derby win and became known as the 'Worlds Wonder Dog'.
-His name remains famous today.
+An attendance in excess of 50,000 witnessed the final and included Alfonso XIII, who presented the trophy.

+Mick the Miller with the advantage of the red jacket (trap one), led early and won easily by three lengths.
+By achieving a second Derby win, Mick the Miller became known as 'England's most famous greyhound' and the 'Worlds Wonder Dog'.
+He remains one of the most significant greyhounds to have ever raced.